This post may contain affiliate links. Please read our disclosure policy.

 Even I cannot live on bread alone.
 Yes, I can.
 But it’s best if I don’t!

-You know the ubiquitous Power Bowl that has popped up at every food establishment?
+Indeed you know the ubiquitous Power Bowl that has popped up at every food establishment?
 The one that has a sprinkle of quinoa, a few leaves of kale and a whole lot of filler; and yet somehow they still justify charging $15 for it?

 The first week of school I traded some fudge brownies for one such salad (Best trade ever, by the way!) and I decided for free it was awesome but for $15 I could do so much better!